Jobe Bellingham

+Bellingham began his career in Birmingham City's academy, and made his first-team debut as a 16-year-old for the club.
+After making 24 league appearances for the side, he joined fellow EFL Championship club Sunderland in 2023.
+After gaining a promotion with the team to the Premier League in 2025, Bellingham made a permanent switch to Bundesliga's Borussia Dortmund for the highest transfer fee a newly promoted Premier League club had ever received.

+Bellingham has represented England at all age-group levels and is current under-21 captain.

 Early and personal life

 Jobe Bellingham was born in Stourbridge, West Midlands, on 23 September 2005, the younger son of Denise and Mark Bellingham.
-Mark works as a sergeant in the West Midlands Police and was a prolific goalscorer in non-League football.
-Bellingham is the younger brother of England international footballer Jude Bellingham, who preceded him into Birmingham City's academy where both were to spend their formative years.
+He is of Irish descent through his father, and Jamaican descent through his mother.
+Mark worked as a sergeant in the West Midlands Police and was a prolific goalscorer in non-League football.
+Bellingham is the younger brother of Real Madrid and England international footballer Jude Bellingham, who preceded him into Birmingham City's academy where both were to spend their formative years.
 The 16-year-old Jude was a first-team regular during the 2019–20 season before signing for German club Borussia Dortmund.
 After Jude's departure, Jobe featured in Birmingham's 2020–21 season kit unveiling.